 The Pastoral Center believes that the self-insurance reserves recorded are adequate to cover losses for which the Pastoral Center may be liable.
 Whether additional claims or revisions to estimates required for settlement on existing claims could have a material effect on the consolidated financial statements cannot be determined.
-Self-insurance reserve totaling \$6,520,739 and \$7,636,326 at June 30, 2022 and 2021, respectively, has been made for the settlement of all incurred claims, which includes claims incurred, but not reported.
+Self-insurance reserve totaling \$3,550,066 and \$6,520,739 at June 30, 2023 and 2022, respectively, has been made for the settlement of all incurred claims, which includes claims incurred, but not reported.

 The self-insurance reserve is an estimate of the cost of claims incurred, but not settled.
 Reserve estimates for reported claims are primarily determined by the evaluation of individual reported claims by a third-party underwriter and the Archdiocese's Risk Management Office.
 Provisions for estimates for claims incurred, but not reported are based on prior experience.
 The methods for making such estimates and for establishing the resulting liabilities are periodically reviewed and updated.
-Any adjustments to these estimates are reflected in the statements of activities when they become known.
+Any adjustments to these estimates are reflected in the consolidated statements of activities when they become known.